kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container/README.md

 # AWS SageMaker PlanesNet TFLearn Bring Your Own Container

 This solution shows how to package the [TFLearn][tfl] Machine Learning Library for use with SageMaker.
 TFLearn is not supported by SageMaker currently so we'll need to build a container to support it.
-This solution will use the SageMaker Python SDK to build a distributed service to train/deploy/detect.
-We have also chosen the [PlanesNet][planesnet] project which uses TFLearn to detect aircraft in an image and highlighted with a bounding box.
+Once the container is built and tested we'll use the SageMaker Python SDK in a Jupyter Notebook to build a distributed service to train/deploy/detect.
+We have chosen [PlanesNet][planesnet] Kaggle Project which detects aircraft in an image using TFLearn as the test project.

-We'll start a Jupyter Notebook using AWS SageMaker.
+To run this solution we'll start a Jupyter Notebook using AWS SageMaker.
 We'll then use the Jupyter Notebook to process all the steps required to predict aircraft in the satellite imagery.

 Steps:
 Create your AWS SageMaker Jupyter Notebook